 Because It’s Hot to Trot

 These popular running events, traditionally held before the feast on Thanksgiving morning, have grown tremendously in recent years.
-Approximately 870,000 people throughout the country participated in Thanksgiving races in 2013, compared to 698,000 in 2011, according to Running USA and The Wall Street Journal.
+More than 780,000 people throughout the country finished a Thanksgiving day race in 2014, compared to nearly 678,000 in 2011, according to Running USA.
 Turkey trots are typically tied to a charitable cause, have a flair for costumed fun, and sometimes give out turkeys and pies to top finishers!
 Plus, experts say light cardio is one of the best remedies for those inevitable hangovers from Thanksgiving Eve partying.
 But the turkey trot’s most appetizing draw is obvious.
 Run a race in the morning and trotters can feel guilt-free about gobbling down later on!

 Of course, with an average Thanksgiving Day meal weighing in somewhere between 2,500 and 4,500 calories, you’d have to run a full marathon (and then some) to really burn it all off.
 There are unfortunately no turkey trot marathons at this time, but runners around the country agree that even a few miles is the best way to kick off the holiday.